Sunday, December 26, 2021

 [6] Any of the following: incense, asperse around the altar water with herbal oils, food, fresh drinking water, milk, some wine or beer.
 The offerings may include a poem written for the occasion that I’ll burn after reading it out loud, or anything that I could craft for Them- in case I decide to offer something of this sort.

-[7] I did not know there was a fairy tree in the backyard when we moved into this house, but the fact became evident quite soon; so I learned to behave accordingly.
+[7] I did not know there was a fairy tree in the backyard when we moved into this house, but the fact became evident quite soon, so I learned to treat it accordingly.